 - Essential IP analysis of Consumer Physics’ patent portfolio including:

 - Time evolution of patent publications and countries of patent filings

 - Deep insight on technology data, including teardown analysis, of the SCiO spectrometer’s components

 - Key patents related to the SCiO spectrometer’s features and held by Consumer Physics

-Our healthcare patent landscapes help companies find useful scientific information, if necessary focused on a particular technology such as this.
-We also provide patent landscape reports to get a broader overview of a technology..
+Our healthcare patent landscapes help companies find useful scientific information, if necessary, focused on a particular technology.
+We also provide patent landscape reports to gain a broader technology overview.